-It has just gone up for sale, although the house has been offered for sale in the past.
-The house featured on the Grand Designs TV show back in 2014 (season 14) and went up for sale in 2016, selling for around £900,000.
+It has just gone up for sale and might well be familiar to Channel 4 viewers as a house featured on the Grand Designs TV show back in 2014 (season 14).

-It can be found in Deanshanger, which is about 10 minutes from the centre of Milton Keynes.
+The end result is located in Deanshanger, which is about 10 minutes from the centre of Milton Keynes.
 Don’t be fooled by that.
 This is very much a rural location, as you can see from the imagery here.
 In fact, you get 0.8 acres of land and the area beyond that is described as ‘large, open fields’.
-So you would expect a degree of privacy for yourself and your TV house.
+So a degree of privacy for yourself and your round TV star of a house.

-On top of that (quite literally) is a planted roof, with the house clad in Siberian Larch on the outside.
+Also, on top of that curved structure is a planted roof, with the house clad in Siberian Larch on the outside.
 So pleasant on the eye too.

 If you head out of one of those folding doors you’ll also find the circular courtyard I mentioned earlier, a patio area and a play park.
 Great for a party, that’s for sure, both inside and out.

 A good amount of living space here as well, as you would expect from a custom build on a large plot.
 The main space is the general reception area, an open living, dining and kitchen area that looks big, but doesn’t seem too big if you know what I mean.
 Sometimes open areas like this can leave furnishings rattling around, but that’s not the case here.
 It has been well thought out.